pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.4 =

+Added: Catalysis option to hide patterns that don't include at least one question asked about stories
+Fixed: Bug in WordPress version where resetting a project more than once would produce an error
+Fixed: Bug where a forward slash in a question's short name would cause the data collected for that question to be invisible (now slashes are not allowed)
+Fixed: Bug where story cards html page had title with long messy id instead of short name
+Fixed: Bug in csv import that would cause an error (in NF, not in the console) if a data column name was not described in the story form file
+Fixed: Bug in csv import where slider with non-default "does not apply" label was being read incorrectly

 = 1.6.3 =